 “Hoarding kind of becomes a replacement for reality,” says Matt Paxton, a hoarding specialist and “extreme cleaning expert”.
 “This is her addiction, this is her life.
 She’s literally spent the last 20 years avoiding reality by caring for these animals.”

 But in its interventionist approach, Hoarders offers hope and help to its subjects.
 There are success stories, but for others the devastating consequences of their hoarding can’t be stemmed.

 “I think people view hoarding as a behaviour that’s easier to control than it actually is, of well, 'just clean it up' or 'just throw it away', or 'just stop shopping',” explains Dr Reinardy.
 “It’s a pattern of behaviour.”

 For Patty, her piles of possessions are like “prison walls”, her hoarding “a dirty little secret” of which she’s ashamed.
 “It’s not something that people flaunt by any means, because it’s very embarrassing and it’s very humiliating… It’s like living a double life.”

-Hoarders airs on Sunday nights at 7.35pm on SBS VICELAND, or stream season 1 of the series at SBS On Demand.
+Hoarders airs Fridays at 8.30pm on SBS VICELAND, or stream season 1 of the series at SBS On Demand.